gravitational/careers/challenges/frontend/directions.md

 - Provide documentation on how to get it running locally

 ## Level 2 - Create styles for these components
-- Use react style components to style the existing components you have created
+- Use react [styled components](https://styled-components.com/) to style the existing components you have created
+- Make sure your styles are responsive for differnt screen sizes (see mobile screen shot in images folder)
 - Add functionality for dropdown menu
+- Create a unit test for the dropdown menu
+-

+## Level 3-4 - Responsive styling and unit testing, server side rendering
 - Add functionality for code box widget
-- Add functionality for quote slider (you can use fake text for quotes and avatars)

-## Level 3-4 - Responsive styling and unit testing, server side rendering
-- Provide unit tests for at least 2 of your components and at least one server side unit test.
-- Migrate the application to the server so pages can be rendered on each http request from the server.
-- Update all components so they work with any screen size or resolution
+- Add Authentication using github for signing in
+- Update the navigation and component, hero image, and cod box when the user is authenticated
+- Provide unit tests for: github authentication, dynamically changing elements during when authed, and the codebox widget.

 # Guidance